The school

 Teaching T’ai Chi to young actors at Central School of Speech and Drama

-For the last few years I have continued to study and deepen my T’ai Chi, working particularly on San Shou, Heart Work, Sword and partner work of all kinds.
-I have not found an end to the wonders of this art and after over 24 years of study, still feel as intrigued about what I’m learning as I did as a beginner.
+For the last few years I have continued to study and deepen my T’ai Chi, working on forms, nei gung, Heart Work, chi kung and partner work of all kinds.
+I have not found an end to the wonders of this art and after many years of study, still feel as intrigued about what I’m learning as I did as a beginner.
 It is still fun, too.

 Practising uprooting using ‘press’ with classmates at a hot sunny summer workshop in 2015